ethereum/go-ethereum/docs/_getting-started/index.md

 -   **Fast** (Default): Downloads all blocks (including headers, transactions and receipts), verifies all headers, and downloads the state and verifies it against the headers.
+-   **Snap**: Same functionality as fast, but with a faster algorithm.
 -   **Light**: Downloads all block headers, block data, and verifies some randomly.

 For this tutorial, we use a `light` sync: